-WiFi or Internet Access is Poor
+WiFi Or Internet Access Is Poor

-The internet access in the Philippines is poor.
+Internet access in the Philippines is poor.
 Data is slow with no service or with a 2G service in some areas and WiFi from hotels is a hit or miss.

 Toilet Standards?
-Always Begin a Toilet Roll
+Always Begin A Toilet Roll

-The toilets are not the best in some cases pretty awful.
-The public toilets are used by loads of tourists and locals each day and the toilets are not regularly maintained, expect to be shocked.
+The toilets are not the best in some cases are pretty awful.
+The public toilets are used by loads of tourists and locals every day.
+With the toilets not being regularly maintained, expect to be shocked.

 If in rural areas, there’s no avoiding the squat toilet.
-Remember, to always begin a toilet roll with you everywhere in Philippines.
+Remember, to always begin a toilet roll with you everywhere in the Philippines.

-Lots of Islands in The Philippines
+Lots of Islands In The Philippines

-Of course, this means that discovery is still ongoing and probably will be for many years to come!
+Of course, this means that discovery is still ongoing and probably will be for many years to come.

 Carry Water Around With You All The Time

-Filipino Foods And Drinks Are Tasteful
+Filipino Foods And Drinks Are Tasty

-Filipino foods are a tasteful, exotic fusion of European, American, and Oriental culinary influences with a range of delectable fruits and fresh seafood.
+Filipino foods are a tasteful, exotic fusion of European, American, and oriental culinary influences with a range of delectable fruits and fresh seafood.

 Adobo is the national dish, which is often prepared in pork or chicken or both, simmered in vinegar and soy with black pepper and garlic.

-Lechon de leche is another delicacy of the Philippines and it’s a roasted suckling pig.
-Crispy pata is also a tasty delicacy you should try.
+Lechon de Leche is another delicacy of the Philippines and it’s a roasted suckling pig.
+Crispy Pata is also a tasty delicacy you should try.
 If you’re the type of person who loves seafood, fish dishes are great as well.